Che (Cyrillic): Form

 The letter Che (Ч ч) resembles an upside-down lowercase Latin h, as well as resembling the digit 4, especially in digital or open-ended form.
 Cursive forms look like lowercase cursive forms of the letter R.

 History

 The name of Che in the Early Cyrillic alphabet was Чрьвь (črĭvĭ), meaning "worm".

 In the Cyrillic numeral system, Che originally did not have a value, however, by the 1300s it started to be used with the numeric value 90 as a replacement for Koppa, some varieties that preserved Koppa around this time used Che with the value 60 instead of the usual letter for it, Ksi.
 Nowadays, Koppa is not used anymore in any variety, and Che has fully replaced it as the letter with the numeric value 90.

 Usage

 Slavic languages

-Except for Russian and Serbian, all Cyrillic-alphabet Slavic languages use Che to represent the voiceless postalveolar affricate //tʃ// (the ch sound in English).
+Except for Russian, all Cyrillic-alphabet Slavic languages use Che to represent the voiceless postalveolar affricate //tʃ// (the ch sound in English).

 In Russian, Che usually represents the voiceless alveolo-palatal affricate //t͡ɕ// (like the Mandarin pronunciation of j in pinyin).
 It is occasionally exceptionally pronounced as: